-Can Directors Overlap?
-So long as the parent nonprofit does not interfere in the day to day operations of the affiliate organization, the boards of the corporations may overlap, in whole or in part.
+So long as the parent nonprofit does not interfere in the day-to-day operations of the affiliate organization, the boards of the corporations may overlap, in whole or in part.
 It is, however, helpful to have some independent outside members on each board so that conflicts of interest can be managed according to state and federal law.

-Can Officers Overlap?
 Likewise, the affiliates may also share certain officers; however, it is advisable that individuals do not fill the same identical offices for both entities.
-Varying the roles of individuals serving both the nonprofit and its affiliate helps to provide some separation and protects against an impression that the parent is controlling the day to day activities of the subsidiary.
+Varying the roles of individuals serving both the nonprofit and its affiliate helps to provide some separation and protects against an impression that the parent is controlling the day-to-day activities of the subsidiary.